Naveq-DevTeam/CheatPack-Server/README.md

 # Naveq CheatPack (Server) [![forthebadge](https://forthebadge.com/images/badges/uses-js.svg)](https://forthebadge.com)
-Google Chrome browser extension that allows you to cheat on learning platforms such as Test💩💩, Quizizz or Brainly.
+ Server for Naveq-CheatPack - Google Chrome browser extension that allows you to cheat on learning platforms such as Test💩💩, Quizizz or Brainly.

 ## Cheats
 Cheats are available for: